goatslacker/Snake/README.md

 ## More?

-There's the annotated source found at https://goatslacker.github.com/Snake
+Examples can be found here: https://github.com/goatslacker/Snake/blob/master/EXAMPLES.md

-Examples can be found here: https://github.com/goatslacker/Snake/blob/v2.5/EXAMPLES.md
+More documentation can be found here: http://goatslacker.github.com/Snake